Reactive-Network/documentation/docs/docs/subscriptions.md

 ### Using REACTIVE_IGNORE and address(0)

-`REACTIVE_IGNORE` is an arbitrary predefined value (`0xa65f96fc951c35ead38878e0f0b7a3c744a6f5ccc1476b313353ce31712313ad`) that allows you to subscribe to any topic. `address(0)` can be used for contract address to match any value.
+`REACTIVE_IGNORE` is an arbitrary predefined value (`0xa65f96fc951c35ead38878e0f0b7a3c744a6f5ccc1476b313353ce31712313ad`) that allows you to subscribe to any topic.

+`address(0)` can be used for contract address and `uint256(0)` for chain ID to match any value.
 Ensure at least one criterion is specific to create a meaningful subscription.

 ### Subscription Examples